+The short answer is Yes.
 You can give your dog healthy good bacteria through Yakult.
 Yakult prevents the harmful bacteria from multiplying or taking over to you and your dog’s digestive system by increasing the good bacteria.

 By giving Yakult ones to twice a week, it helps your dogs to digest food and ensure a good appetite.
 It will also help improve your dog’s